metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment-multi.md

 ---
-title: "Asset Payment Multi"
+title: "Core Candy Machine - Asset Payment Multi Guard"
-metaTitle: "Core Candy Machine Guards - Asset Payment Multi"
+metaTitle: "Core Candy Machine - Guards - Asset Payment Multi"
-description: "Guard that charges other Core Asset(s) from a specific collection as payment for the mint."
+description: "The Core Candy Machine 'Asset Payment Multi' guard that charges other Core Asset(s) from a specific collection as payment for the mint from the Core Candy Machine."
 ---

 {% callout type="note" %}